gbd77rc/aws-iot-demo/Phase2.md

     "devices":[{
         "type": "<Type of device to use>",
         "name": "<Friendly name of the sensor>",
-        "direction":"<which direction should the pin be in: OUT or IN>" "pin": <The pin where to read or write value>
+        "pin": <The pin where to read or write value>
     },{
         "type": "<Type of psudo file path to use>",